variejs/docs/authentication.md

 `$ varie publish:varie-auth-plugin`

-[{.info} You should have already installed the varie cli globally if not run "install --global varie-cli"]
+[{.info} You should have already installed the varie cli globally if not run "$ npm install --global varie-cli"]

 You must then register the service provider